SixLabors/ImageSharp/tests/Images/Input/Heif/Av1/Conformance/README.md

 The `libaom-av1-1-b10-23-film-grain-50.ivf` and `libaom-av1-1-b10-24-monochrome.ivf` streams are the official files from libaom's test-data bucket.
 Their SHA-1 values are `2F883C7E11C21A31F79BD9C809541BE90B0C7C4A` and `03A8D002594CCC51932332002BB6F9837EF46D0F`, exactly matching the current official libaom `main` manifest.
 Their SHA-256 values are `C36CF5AB6A2E9E27C212C06863759B60791E3FA681A0800B5D57FD4192EF29CB` and `6A1B0729305A167F10737A5375F0570139F055BCD7916DF260B653AB2210ADC1`.

-The retained native references were generated from the pinned generic libaom build with:
+The retained native references were generated from the generic libaom build with:

 ```text
 aomdec --threads=1 --output=libaom-av1-1-b10-23-film-grain-50-libaom.y4m libaom-av1-1-b10-23-film-grain-50.ivf